packbackbooks/engineering-docs/careers/software-engineer.md

 **Communication:** They point out novel opportunities for refactoring during code review.

 **Collaboration:** Others on the team reach out for help in their area of expertise, and they make themselves available.

-# Credits

-Packback's engineering ladder was inspired by documentation published by [Rent the Runway](https://dresscode.renttherunway.com/blog/ladder) and [Kickstarter](https://kickstarter.engineering/the-kickstarter-engineering-and-data-team-ladder-96996c3b327) on their engineering ladders.
-Thanks to them for open-sourcing that information.